-After a ten minute walk, on your right, you will see the beach of the antique city of Lissos.
-Keep on walking at this path, until you reach the antique city of Lissos.
+After a ten-minute walk, on your right, you will see the beach of the antique city of Lissos.
+Keep on walking on this path, until you reach the antique city of Lissos.
 The path descends to the sea level.
 50 m before arriving at the beach, you can have lunch under the trees as well as a nice swim, since these are the hottest hours of the day.

-Starting form the beach, follow the path to your right.
+Starting from the beach, follow the path to your right.
 After approximately 50m, bypass a small stone house, on the right to the path.
 Keep on straight, towards the end of the valley and you will see the old temple of Asclepius, after the trees.
 Follow the path until you reach the temple.
 Admire the mosaic on the floor.
 The path bypasses the temple on the right and follows a turning.
-On your left you may see ruins bordered by a fence.
+On your left, you may see ruins bordered by a fence.
 At the very end of the fence, you see the waymark to Sougia on the left.
-It is an ascending zigzag path, not very well tramped.
+It is an ascending zigzag path, not very well-tramped.

 While ascending, the path bypasses in front of a small cavity.
 At the peak of the path, you will discover a big plain (plateau).
 The path cuts across this plain.
 At the very end of the plain, the path descends through pine trees.
 When you reach the ravine (gorge) take your right.
 Follow the gorge until you reach the sea (30mn).
 At the gorge exit take your left and follow the coastal road up to Sougia (10mn).

-*the photos below depict the same trail but the hikers walk towards the opposite direction, i.e. from Sougia to Paliochora.
+*The photos below depict the same trail but the hikers walk in the opposite direction, i.e. from Sougia to Paliochora.